rugbyprof/5303-Adv-Database/Assignments/MongoDBProject/README.md

 Each file is composed of a single object type, one json-object per-line.
 Use the python script provided in this directory to help you get each of these data sets loaded into your mongo instance.

+Before you put all of your data in one collection, read the following: https://docs.mongodb.com/manual/data-modeling/ and use this to decide how your data should be modeled.
+Should it be left as is?
+Should some of the documents be embedded within some other documents?
+Can there be a performance increase in either solution?

 ### business
 ```python
 {